Freedom Writers: Plot

-Determined to reform her students, Erin takes on two part-time jobs to pay for more books and activities, and spends a lot more time at school, much to the disappointment of her husband, Scott.
+Determined to reform her students, Erin takes on two part-time jobs to pay for more books and activities and spends more time at school, much to the disappointment of her husband, Scott.
+He tells her he is unhappy because she didn't consult him about the new jobs.
 A transformation is specifically visible in one student, Marcus.
+He uses his library books to learn more about the Holocaust.

 Erin invites several Jewish Holocaust survivors to talk with her class about their experiences and requires the students to attend a field trip to the Museum of Tolerance.
-The students start to realize that being rivals against each other, just based on color, should not be a reason to prohibit their friendships with one another.
-Meanwhile, her unique training methods are scorned by her colleagues and department chair Margaret Campbell.
+The students start to realize that being different races should not be a reason to prohibit friendships between one another.
+Meanwhile, her unique training methods are scorned by her colleagues and department chair, Margaret Campbell.

-The following school year comes and Erin teaches her class (now sophomores) again, making it the second year that she is their teacher.
-On the first day, Erin makes her class propose a "Toast for Change", allowing everyone to open up about their struggles and what they wish to change about themselves.
+The following school year comes, and Erin teaches her class (now sophomores) again, making it the second year she is their teacher.
+On the first day, Erin makes her class propose a "Toast for Change," allowing everyone to open up about their struggles and what they wish to change about themselves.
 Later on, the class makes enough money to have Miep Gies come to the United States and tell her story of her helping Anne Frank, her family, and the Van Pels hide from the Nazis; she then also persuades the students that they are heroes and that they "within their own small ways, [can] turn on a small light in a dark room."

-These two events inspire Eva to tell the truth, breaking free of the demands of her father to always protect her own.
-At Grant's trial, she shocks the courtroom by revealing that Paco actually killed Sindy's boyfriend at the scene; Grant is spared while Paco is convicted, Sindy later forgives Eva.
-Afterward, Eva is attacked and threatened by her gang members, but is ultimately spared because of her father as she moves in with her aunt for safety.
+These two events inspire Eva to tell the truth, breaking free of her father's demands of always protecting her own.
+At Grant's trial, she shocks the courtroom by revealing that Paco actually killed Sindy's boyfriend at the scene; Grant is spared while Paco is convicted, and Sindy later forgives Eva.
+Afterward, Eva is attacked and threatened by her fellow gang members, but is ultimately spared because of her father and they dissociate from her.
+She subsequently moves in with her aunt for safety.

 Meanwhile, Erin asks her students to write their diaries in book form.
 She compiles the entries and names it The Freedom Writers Diary.
-Her husband divorces her, since he feels like Erin is devoting too much of her time to her students and not enough time for their marriage.
+Her husband divorces her since he feels like Erin is devoting too much of her time to her students and not enough time to their marriage.
 Margaret tells her she cannot teach her kids for their junior year.
 After being encouraged by her father, a former civil rights activist, Erin fights this decision, eventually convincing the superintendent to permit her to teach her kids during their junior and senior years, much to their elation.

-The film ends with a note that Erin successfully prepared numerous high school students to graduate and attend college—for many, the first in their families to do so.
+The film ends with a note that Erin successfully prepared numerous high school students to graduate and attend college – for many, the first in their families to do so.